iivanoo/covid-apps-observer/data/data_us/reports/resources/com.healthtap.userhtexpress___7.27.1/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.healthtap.userhtexpress 5 reviews"/>
 </p>

+> This is one of the best apps out there!!<br> :date: __2021-01-22 22:26:29__

+> Helpful and efficient.
+I may have waited 5-7 minutes but it honestly wasn't a big deal.
+The doctor was kind and he was also quick which for me when I am not feeling well is a even better score for me.<br> :date: __2021-01-22 09:25:02__

+> Im from pakistan.
+Can I consult a doctor using this app?
+If so, then how would it be charged.
+PS: i only need consultation for adjusting my exisiting medicines<br> :date: __2021-01-20 21:18:03__

+> Awesome this is the best telemedicine service out there.
+Health tap doctors listen and actually care!
+I can't thank you health tap enough for actually bringing quality and affordable health Care to everyone.
+I honestly can't imagine not having health tap you are Lifesavers.
+I had I tell everyone and will continue to tell everyone to use health tap!
+Thank You<br> :date: __2021-01-19 08:56:35__

 > Great, fast, and excellent service<br> :date: __2021-01-09 02:05:56__

 > Very Professional...easy to navigate app...Md was Friendly, professional and took exceptional care of my medical situation.
 As a Registered Nurse for 25 plus years, I highly recommend this service and find it far superior to one other app I've tried.<br> :date: __2021-01-06 15:11:33__